Real Effects of Proposed Scope 3 Disclosures

 Abstract

-We investigate the real effects of proposed Scope 3 disclosures.
-We hypothesize that the threat of requiring Scope 3 emissions disclosures increases affected firms’ preference for greater control over production and GHG emissions, which renders outsourcing to foreign countries less desirable.
-We use the SEC’s March 2021 statement requesting input for climate-related disclosures as a shock to the probability that Scope 3 emissions disclosures would be required.
-Using difference-in-differences analyses, we find evidence that affected firms reduce imports following the proposed rule, relative to unaffected firms.
-The reduction in imports is concentrated in firms for which disclosing Scope 3 emissions are likely costlier: with material Scope 3 emissions, not voluntarily disclosing GHG emissions, in industries with fewer supportive comments on mandating disclosure of Scope 3 emissions in the proposal, and in imports from more pollutive countries.
-The reduction is also concentrated among firms with greater ability to reduce foreign outsourcing: with less reliance on imports of minerals, with higher excess production capacity, and without publicly stated GHG emissions reduction targets.
+We examine whether the threat of requiring Scope 3 emissions disclosures increases affected firms’ preference for greater control over production and GHG emissions, which renders outsourcing to foreign countries less desirable.
+Using the SEC’s March 2021 request for input on climate-related disclosures as a shock to the probability that Scope 3 emissions disclosures would be required, we find that affected firms reduce imports relative to unaffected firms.
+The reduction is concentrated in firms for which disclosing Scope 3 emissions are likely costlier and among firms with greater ability to reduce foreign outsourcing.
 Further, the reduction is more pronounced among firms facing Scope 3 disclosure pressures from the EU and California.
 Finally, we find some evidence that affected firms increase in-house production and improve their environmental efforts.
 Collectively, our findings suggest that the threat of Scope 3 disclosures induces real changes in corporate decisions.